nodetool-ai/nodetool/docs/nodes/nodetool/image/enhance.md

 ## Detail

-The DetailNode is an image detail filter.

-This node is primarily designed to enhance the details of an image in an AI workflow by applying a detail filter.
-It is especially useful when you want to emphasize or highlight certain features of the image.

-#### Applications
-- Enhancing the details of an image to improve its clarity.
+Enhances fine details in images.

+Use cases:
+- Improve clarity of textural elements in photographs
-- Highlighting certain features of an image for a deeper analysis.
+- Enhance visibility of small features for analysis
+- Prepare images for high-resolution display or printing

-**Tags:** image, enhance
+**Tags:** image, detail, enhance

 - **image**: The image to detail. (`ImageRef`)

 ## EdgeEnhance

-Enhances edge visibility in images by increasing edge contrast.
+Enhances edge visibility by increasing contrast along boundaries.

 Use cases:
-1. Improve object boundaries for computer vision tasks
+- Improve object boundary detection for computer vision
-2. Enhance details in medical or scientific imaging
-3. Create artistic effects in digital photography
+- Highlight structural elements in technical drawings
-4. Prepare images for feature extraction in image analysis
+- Prepare images for feature extraction in image analysis
-5. Highlight structural elements in architectural or engineering drawings

 **Tags:** image, edge, enhance